 Even making modest improvements through the lifestyle factors listed above can reduce your risk of heart disease by as much as 80%.

 Managing Heart Disease in Women

-Because these signs and symptoms may not be easily recognized as predictors of heart disease in women, the cardiologists and clinical staff at Houston Methodist focus on fighting coronary heart disease through prevention, early detection, and specialized treatment for heart conditions that are typically more common in women.
+Because the signs and symptoms of heart disease in women may not be easily recognized as disease predictors, our cardiologists focus on fighting heart disease through prevention and early detection.
+Our experts also offer specialized treatment for heart conditions that are typically more common in women, such as:

-- Pregnancy and childbirth can stress the heart, worsening existing heart conditions or unmasking other disorders.
+- Stress on the heart during pregnancy and childbirth, which can worsen existing heart conditions or unmask other disorders.